k0sproject/k0s/docs/FAQ.md

 kubectl ...
 ```

-### Why doesn't `kubectl get nodes` list the k0s server?
+### Why doesn't `kubectl get nodes` list the k0s controllers?

 As a default, the control plane does not run kubelet at all, and will not
-accept any workloads, so the server will not show up on the node list in
+accept any workloads, so the controller will not show up on the node list in
 kubectl.
-If you want your server to accept workloads and run pods, you do so with:
+If you want your controller to accept workloads and run pods, you do so with:
-`k0s server --enable-worker` (recommended only as test/dev/POC environments).
+`k0s controller --enable-worker` (recommended only as test/dev/POC environments).